Kai von Fintel | Decoding the Meaning of Language

 "What makes linguistics, the science of language, so fascinating is that it exists at the intersection of science and the humanities.
 You use a scientific approach, and you get to apply it to something central to humanity."

-— Kai von Fintel, MIT Professor of Linguistics,
+— Kai von Fintel, Andrew W. Mellon Professor of Linguistics

 Reading other minds